amnsbr/cubnm/README.rst

 across nodes based on a parameterized combination of fixed maps or independent free parameters for each node or group of nodes.

-The primary focus of the toolbox is on GPU usage but it also supports running the simulations on single or multiple cores of CPU.
+GPU usage is the primary focus of the toolbox but it also supports running the simulations on single or multiple cores of CPU.
 CPUs will be used if no GPUs are detected or if requested by the user.

-The core of the toolbox runs highly parallelized simulations using C++/CUDA, while the user interface, written in Python, allows for user control over simulation
+At its core the toolbox runs highly parallelized simulations using C++/CUDA, while the user interface is written in Python and allows for user control over simulation
 configurations:

 .. image:: https://raw.githubusercontent.com/amnsbr/cubnm/main/docs/_static/flowchart_extended.png